thomann/plotAR/README.md

 ## Issues

 * This is not very stable at the moment!
+* On Windows: the TK-control window is shown but does not react, so the keyboard feature is broken.
 * There need to be better keyboard assignments, and maybe some more interface in the keyboard focus window.
 * The default values are not well set, e.g. the starting point of the virtual observer.
 * There is an Android App on the way for better on-device handling and performance.